Les Fleurs du mal: Film and television

 The 1945 film The Picture of Dorian Gray opens with Lord Henry Wotton reading the book during a hansom cab ride to Basil Hallward's home.
 A voice-over describing Lord Henry's amoral approach to life concludes: “…He diverted himself by exercising a subtle influence over the lives of others.”
 Telling the cabbie to wait, he tosses the book up to him.

 The 1947 film Lured, starring Lucille Ball, searching for her friend, Lucy Barnard, missing and also believed to be the latest victim of the notorious "Poet Killer," who lures victims and afterwards sends poems to taunt the police.
-Scotland Yard believes the killer to be influenced by the 19th-century poet Charles Baudelaire's, The Flowers of Evil.
+Scotland Yard believes the killer to be influenced by The Flowers of Evil.

 In Jean-Luc Godard's 1965 film Pierrot le Fou, central character Ferdinand attends a dinner party, where he ends up having a conversation with the American filmmaker Samuel Fuller (played by himself).
 Fuller explains that he is there in Paris to film a movie titled "The Flowers of Evil."
 Ferdinand recognizes the reference to Baudelaire and goes on to engage the filmmaker on the subject of cinema.

 Toshio Matsumoto's 1969 film Funeral Parade of Roses includes quotations from "Les Fleurs Du Mal" including a passage presented at the start of the film.

 Don't Deliver Us from Evil (1971) is a French horror film in which two adolescent girls chant various poems from Les Fleurs Du Mal during a play before setting themselves on fire in a double suicide on stage.